overture-stack/SONG/docs/02-Reference/04-data-model-management.md

 The **base schema** defines the minimal data set required for every analysis.
 It requires only three top-level fields:

-- `studyId` — identifies the study the analysis belongs to
+- `studyId`: identifies the study the analysis belongs to
-- `analysisType` — the name (and optional version) of the analysis type used for validation
+- `analysisType`: the name (and optional version) of the analysis type used for validation
-- `files` — an array describing at least one file, including its data type, name, size, access level, type, and MD5 checksum
+- `files`: an array describing at least one file, including its data type, name, size, access level, type, and MD5 checksum

 You can view the current base schema in the [Song repository](https://github.com/overture-stack/SONG/blob/develop/song-server/src/main/resources/schemas/analysis/analysisBase.json).

 :::note Base schema change in Song 5.3.0
 Prior to Song 5.3.0, the base schema also required donor, specimen, and sample entities, which were stored across multiple related tables.
 As of 5.3.0 these are no longer required, and all analysis data is stored in a single consolidated table.
-Existing deployments must migrate their data — see [**Database Migration**](./11-database-migration.md).
+Existing deployments must migrate their data; see [**Database Migration**](./11-database-migration.md).
 :::

 :::info Future Updates to our Submission System